Neotys NeoLoad Alternatives:

 LoadView Pricing and Professional Services

 LoadView has subscription-based plans, starting at $199 per month.
-With our subscription-based plans, unused virtual user minutes and load injector hours roll over from one month to the next.
+With our subscription-based plans, unused virtual user minutes and load injector hours roll over from one month to the next as long as your plan remains valid.

 Alternatively, you can also select from a pay-as-you-go plan.
 Pricing is calculated and displayed before you begin new test, so you know exactly what you will pay for.
 If your specific needs require more than what is listed above, please contact us for a customized plan.